xtaran/dist-detect/PITCHME.md

 Scenario
 --------

-This is especially useful in heterogenous networks (e.g. with BYOD or many self-managed machines) as common in academia, data-centers with a lot of internet-facing, rented servers/racks, etc., but also to find not yet streamlined deployments.
+* Heterogenous networks (e.g. with BYOD or many self-managed machines) as common in academia, data-centers with a lot of internet-facing, rented servers/racks, etc.

+* Find old, not yet streamlined/automated/documented deployments.

 ### Focus on Low Hanging Fruits

-* If the scanner finds something bad, it's quite sure → nearly no False Positives
+* Nearly no False Positives: If the scanner finds something bad, it's bad.
-* Unknown or unclear versions stay unknown or unclear → will contain False Negatives
+* False Negatives: Unknown or unclear versions stay unknown or unclear.

 #HSLIDE